This is a question I've had countless times:

 For your first pull request, feel free to just find a random project out there with a good first timer bug/feature and try your hand at contributing.
 Let the project maintainer know that you're new and are wanting some guidance to learn how to get into it.
 Maybe they're too busy to help, if so, move on and find another project.
 That first contribution is the hardest, you may want some help and coaching.
 The actual code contribution matters less than learning the process.
 So find a project or someone who has time and patience to mentor you.

-You might also be interested in watching my recently released series about how to contribute to open source projects on GitHub:
+You might also be interested in watching my free egghead.io course How to Contribute to an Open Source Project on GitHub:

 Also, here are good resources for finding simple ways to contribute: